rbi-learning/daily-exercises/README.md

-# Daily Exercises
+# 🏋🏻‍♀️ Daily Exercises 🏃🏾‍♀️

-You will need to clone this repository (once you learn how 😀).
+You will need to clone this repository, once you learn how 😀.

 Each morning by 9 AM EST, an issue with the label `Exercise` will be filed on this repository, and a link to it will be posted in MS Teams.
 The issue will contain instructions for your morning exercise.
 Submitting your work for the exercise will generally consist of either: